arkq/LC3plus/conformance/Readme.txt

  ODG value from the console output of the PEAQ tool.
 -Build LC3plus fixed point reference executable, check that it operates correctly with the testvector package and place it in the same directory as the conformance script.
-Ensure that it is called 'LC3plus.exe'.
+Ensure that it is called 'LC3plus_FX.exe'.
- The reference executable must be the fixed point executable without any modifications.
+ The reference executable for all non-high-resolution tests must be the fixed point executable without any modifications.
+-Build LC3plus floating point reference executable, check that it operates correctly with the testvector package and place it in the same directory as the conformance script.
+Ensure that it is called 'LC3plus_FL.exe'.
+ The reference executable for all high-resolution tests must be the floating point executable without any modifications.
 -set paths to encoder and decoder executables under test in example_config.cfg [globals]
 -if there is a delay between coded test file and original signal, set it under 'delay'